AnacletoLAB/ensmallen/CONTRIBUTING.md

 naming convention, it's respected, and other checks.

 # Python Bindings
+***For linux this currently works only with maturin before 0.12.4 because the 0.12.5 broke our auditwheel.***

 Most of the python bindings are automatically generated throught our `code_analysis` tools.
 So it's a good practice to re-generate the bindings each time you compile them:
 ```bash